lcorr8/rails-videolib/multiple-users-notes.md

 [x]      .when you have rated 0 videos with 5 stars [x]      .when you have rated some videos with 5 stars, to watch again []    .sections page
-[]      .name all general and public videos, public videos for consistency [x]      .show public videos in 2 rows, make them dynamic []    .create video rating page
+[x]      .name all general and public videos, general videos for consistency in code bc "public" interferes with the public method
+[x]      .show general videos in 2 rows, make them dynamic []    .create video rating page
 []      .show error when the text are is empty
 []      .